Paperspace/Docs/gradient-node/usage.md

 `--name string` Node Name; defaults to the current hostname.
 Specify with the --id  option to changed the name of an existing node.

+`--mount string` Used for mapping one or multiple user mounted volumes to the docker container running the job.

 Optional ENVIRONMENT VARIABLES:

 {% hint style="info" %}